Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Chargers_and_Power/index.md

 Elcon Chargers are widely used in the EV industry and Profinity supports controlling the Elcon Charger via its CAN bus interface.
 To operate a Elcon Charger via CAN bus the charger must be connected to a CAN bus interface that is configured in Profinity.

-**Signet Power Supplies**
+**Siglent Power Supplies**

-The Signet Power Supplies that support a programmable TCP interface can be controlled by Profinity.
+The Siglent Power Supplies that support a programmable TCP interface can be controlled by Profinity.
 Units such as the [Siglent SPD3303X-E](https://siglentna.com/power-supplies/spd3303x-spd3303x-e-series-programmable-dc-power-supply/) are widely used by Prohelion clients for desktop testing scenarios.

 ## Charging Steps